Welcome to the LongyearObs Project Website

 What is LongyearObs?

-Permafrost, a remarkable natural phenomenon characteristic of the Arctic, describes ground that remains below 0°C for at least two consecutive years, covering about 15% of Earth’s northern hemisphere.
-Permafrost is highly sensitive to climate change.
+Permafrost, a remarkable natural phenomenon characteristic of the Arctic, describes ground that remains below 0°C for at least two consecutive years.
+Permafrost covers about 15% of Earth’s northern hemisphere and it is highly sensitive to climate change.
 Warmer temperatures and changing precipitation patterns lead to accelerated thawing of the active layer, which is the layer that freezes and thaws annually on top of the permafrost.
 In turn, this poses increased risks for natural hazards such as landslides.
+To monitor the ground conditions in Longyearbyen, several boreholes have been established as part of the PermaMeteoCommunity project and more will be established in the ThawingLYR project.

 Photo: Sarah Thomae